MCBAP Certifications

 • Duplicate (repeat) courses can be counted only once for each 12 month period.

-MCBAP categorizes education as specific or related.
+• MCBAP categorizes education as Specific or Related or Not Applicable.
 These terms are defined as:

-• Specific – when the title, goals, objectives or course outline are specifically focused on alcohol, tobacco, and/or other substance use issues.
+• Specific: when the title, goals, objectives, course outline and/or course materials are specifically focused on alcohol, tobacco, and/or other substance use issues.
 Key words in course titles may include substance abuse, substance use disorder, drug addiction, chemical dependency, alcohol, tobacco, drug use, or co-occurring disorders.

-• Relatedwhen the title, goals, objectives or course outline content clearly indicate the course content addresses development of any of the domains, but the context may not directly address SUD issues (e.g. gambling, general counseling skills, EMDR, trauma-informed-care, clinical theory, therapeutic methods).
+• Related: when the title, goals, objectives, course outline and/or course materials content clearly indicate the course content addresses development of any of the domains, but the context may not directly address SUD issues (e.g., gambling, motivational interviewing, general counseling skills, EMDR, trauma-informed-care, clinical theory, therapeutic methods).

 • College and university courses offered by an institution accredited by the U.S. Department of Education or the Council on Higher Education Accreditation.
 A copy of an official certificate of completion (or transcripts) must be submitted.